Unfair business practices – General

 - Aggressive business practices: aggressive business practices are practices that significantly impair the freedom of market participants to act or make decisions in relation to a product as a result of harassment, coercion or undue influence, and that may cause such participants to make a commercial decision that they would not have otherwise made.

 - Misleading business practices: misleading business practices include providing untrue information and practices otherwise intended to mislead a market participant about one or several aspects of a product with the aim of causing them to make a commercial decision that they would not have otherwise made.
 This applies to both goods and services.
-Misleading information may be provided, for example, about the primary features or availability of a product, or the person or attributes of the trader such as their identity, competence or distinctions.
+Misleading information may be provided, for example, about the primary features or availability of a product, the price, or the person or attributes of the trader such as their identity, competence or distinctions.

 If none of the offences listed in the annex have been committed, and if the business practice is neither aggressive nor misleading, it is necessary to examine whether it may nonetheless be unfair: